 REFERENCE: Involuntary Examination s.
 394.463, F.S.
 Chapter 65E-5.280, F.A.C.
 Criteria s.
 394.463(1), F.S.

-This means that school personnel or the school resource officer have the legal right to remove your child from school grounds, without your permission or knowledge, and send them to a psychiatric facility for examination if they feel your child meets the criteria for involuntary commitment.
-They are only required to inform you AFTER they have had your child committed and transported to a psychiatric ward.
+This means that school personnel or the school resource officer have the legal right to remove your child from school grounds, without your permission or knowledge, and send them to a psychiatric facility for examination if they feel your child meets the criteria for involuntary examination.
+They are only required to inform you AFTER they have had your child transported to a psychiatric ward.

 The Citizens Commission on Human Rights of Florida worked with two attorneys to put together the NON-CONSENT form.